03/30/2023

-“For all the extraordinary promise of generative AI, it also presents a great threat to trust in information,” explained Steven Brill, co-CEO of NewsGuard.
+“For all the extraordinary promise of generative AI, it also presents a great threat to trust in information,” explained Steven Brill, co-CEO of NewsGuard, the news reliability data service that uses journalistically trained analysts to rate news and information publishers, track the top false narratives online, and provide these data to generative AI companies for fine tuning and guard rails.
 “The early launches of these services often respond to prompts about topics in the news with well-written, persuasive, and entirely false accounts of the news.
 This could become a force multiplier for those wishing to spread harmful conspiracy theories, healthcare hoaxes, and Russian disinformation at unmatched scale.”

-NewsGuard’s Misinformation Risk Audit will similarly use samples from the Misinformation Fingerprint catalog to test an AI provider’s performance in promoting or rejecting false narratives.
+NewsGuard’s Misinformation Risk Audit will similarly use samples from the Misinformation Fingerprint catalog to do a “red team” test of an AI provider’s performance in promoting or rejecting false narratives.
 These audits will yield a confidential assessment, providing the developers of these AI models with information about the propensity of their model’s responses to spread falsehoods.
 Developers will then have the option of licensing NewsGuard’s unique, human-produced data to train their AI models to identify false narratives and to provide signals for the relative authority of sources of news and information.

-“The leading experts on these AI models have identified the unintentional spreading of misinformation as a key risk that could undermine trust in what is otherwise an extraordinary technological advance,” said Gordon Crovitz, Co-CEO of NewsGuard.
-“For example, Sam Altman, the CEO of OpenAI, which developed ChatGPT, recently told ABC News, ‘I’m particularly worried that these models could be used for large-scale disinformation.’”
+“The leading experts on these AI models themselves have identified the unintentional spreading of misinformation as a key risk that could undermine trust in what is otherwise an extraordinary technological advance,” said Gordon Crovitz, Co-CEO of NewsGuard.
+“For example, Sam Altman, the CEO of OpenAI, which developed ChatGPT, told ABC News, ‘I’m particularly worried that these models could be used for large-scale disinformation.’”

 NewsGuard’s unique positioning as a generative AI reliability safeguard is based on two proprietary and complementary databases that offer an ideal way to use human intelligence at scale to improve AI performance.

 • The Misinformation Fingerprints identify in machine- and human-readable formats the top false narratives in the news and debunk them with citations to authoritative sources, supplemented with examples of associated false narratives, and Boolean search terms, hashtags, and other indicators of the narrative.
-This constantly updated database catalogs the more than 1,200 most significant, specific false narratives in the news that a generative AI tool should be wary of promoting.
+This constantly updated database catalogs the more than 1,400 most significant, specific false narratives in the news that a generative AI tool should be wary of promoting.
 These include conspiracy theories, dangerous healthcare hoaxes, and Russian, Chinese, and other information operations targeting Western democracies.

 • The Reliability Ratings of news and information sources provide training data on source reliability, with the scoring, ratings, and detailed description of news sources generated by journalistically trained analysts using nine basic, apolitical criteria of journalistic practice.
 Each domain gets a score from 0 to 100 and a detailed Nutrition Label assessment.